 OPINION.
 When I was being officially told I had an advanced and incurable cancer, I did what most people seem to do on films/TV …..
 I asked “how long do I have“.
 The Oncologist said ” … perhaps just months“.
 That must have been quite a shock because for a few moments after that, I heard nothing – my brain was clearly still trying to process those words – I wasn’t even feeling unwell!
 The really important bit I missed was him go on to say “…but with the right treatment, you should be able to live for a lot longer”.
 Fortunately, my wife Chris heard it all and I was refocused.
 “OK Doc – let’s go” I said.
 Always take someone with you to take notes at important meetings with Oncologists!

-I continue to see quite a few posts and articles about death and dying and I noticed some patients were using the word ‘terminal‘ to describe Neuroendocrine Cancer, despite in some cases, having been diagnosed some years ago.
+I continue to see quite a few posts and articles about death and dying and I noticed some patients were using the word ‘terminal‘ to describe Neuroendocrine Cancer, despite in some cases, having been diagnosed some years ago, despite in most cases in reference to well differentiated diagnoses.
 This label is not just confined to use within Facebook forums, I’ve also seen this on wider social media including twitter, blogs and newspaper items.
 For some, this appears to be the prognosis given to them by their doctors.
 I find this surprising.
-However, I’m much less surprised to see many comments on forums from people who had been told the worst by their doctors but were still alive and kicking WAY beyond those worst case prognostic statements.
+However, I’m much less surprised to see many comments on forums from people who had been told the worst by their doctors but were still alive and kicking WAY beyond those worst-case prognostic statements, including the higher-grade cases.
+Oncologists don’t have crystal balls so even if they give a figure, it really is just a guess.

 Definitions are important so what does ‘terminal cancer’ actually mean?